 - Acknowledge that I’m not that great

 - Identify gaps in my life

 - Hold myself accountable and track my progress

 In more practical terms, I took a snapshot of my life.
 I brainstormed the hell out of things that would potentially benefit my life, ranging from the more traditional (building a business, writing a book, learning to surf) to the more offbeat.
 I came up with a solid list of things that I would target and more importantly, actively deprioritized others - not just for this year, but in some cases for the foreseeable future.

 In order to make space for the most important goals, I needed to remove the noise of other options that were nice but not as beneficial to my future growth and happiness.

-I tried to think more long-term than I had in past goal-setting and ultimately what rose to the top was learning to code.
+I tried to think more long-term than I had in past goal-setting and ultimately what rose to the top was learning to code (starting with this course).
 This quickly became my top priority when I realized it consistently limited me from participating in the places I wanted to participate, from being able to intelligently contribute to conversations that I was a part of, and realistically from building the life that I had long prioritized.

 How to Sponge

 One of the biggest developments enabling “sponge-dom” was some radical candor with, well... myself.
 It was the active recognition that I had spent most of the prior year learning to work remotely, but ultimately, that was not an end-goal (I could write an entire article on this alone).